 In order to explain how the new decision has changed the landscape, it is first important to understand what the previous standard was.

-Show that the area of employment is of “substantial intrinsic merit.”
+Show that the proposed endeavor is of “substantial merit” and "national importance".

 In deciding to look at this framework again, the AAO stated that they felt there has been confusion about how to demonstrate the above criteria.
 In addition, the AAO felt that this confusion has caused the USCIS to be too narrow in the cases it approved.
 More specifically, the AAO highlighted two main issues.
 First, in defining “national” scope, the AAO made it clear that this was NOT a geographic issue.
 Instead, it is an issue of national importance.
 Second, too much emphasis has been placed on requiring demonstration of harm to the national interest if the application is not approved and showing influence on the field.
 Because of this, the AAO decided to reformulate the above test.

 New Test in Matter of Dhanasar Under the new framework, and after eligibility for Employment Based Second Preference (EB-2) classification has been established, USCIS may grant a NIW if the petitioner demonstrates the following:

 The foreign national’s proposed endeavor has both substantial merit and national importance.

 The foreign national is well positioned to advance the proposed endeavor.

 On balance, it would be beneficial to the United States to waive the requirements of a job offer and thus of a labor certification.